 Under the No Action Alternative, commercial air tour noise would continue to affect wildlife within the ATMP planning area.
-On days when air tours occur, noise above 35 dBA would occur for less than 105 minutes a day in the eastern portion of the ATMP planning area, and for less time throughout the Park's North Unit, which may interfere with wildlife behavior including changes in vocal behavior, avoiding an area, breeding relocation, or changes in foraging behavior.
+On days when air tours occur, noise above 35 dBA would occur for less than 330 minutes across the majority (70%) of the ATMP planning area which may interfere with wildlife behavior including changes in vocal behavior, avoiding an area, breeding relocation, or changes in foraging behavior.
+The current altitudes reported by air tour operators over the ATMP planning area (minimum 900 ft. to 1,400 ft.
+AGL) are not in compliance with recommended buffer zones raptor protection and may impact bald eagles and peregrine falcons in the ATMP planning area in the form of nest flushing due to noise or collisions with aircraft.
 This alternative would not be expected to result in indirect impacts.